SUBMITTED BY: Robert Samuels

 Instead of limiting enrollment and raising fees, unions and student groups argue that UC should just use the money it has to get itself through the current reduction in state funds.
 The total UC budget is $20 billion, and the state reduction was $600 million, which is less than 3 percent of the budget.
 While Yudof usually says that the UC cannot borrow its way out of the situation, he does admit here that they could if they wanted to finance their way of the current problem: “We could restructure our debt some more, our debt is like a mortgage so we could refinance, you know if you have a mortgage and you owe $1,000 a month if you can’t afford it, you can refinance and only pay $800. … We probably would refinance some of our debt ““ wouldn’t be smart financially but it would help get us through the year.”
 The UC has billions of dollars worth of debt that can be restructured to deal with a fiscal emergency, but Yudof simply chooses not to do this, and instead, he is using a 3 percent reduction to radically restructure the UC system.

 We should not forget that right after the state reduced the UC budget, the university turned around and borrowed and then lent $200 million to the state, and so the question is why did they not lend themselves money to make up for the state reduction.
 Actually, UCSD just lent itself $40 million, and every other campus could do the same, but the reason why they will not follow suit is because a decision has been made to raise fees, increase out-of-state enrollments, eliminate programs, layoff teachers, reduce the pay of thousands of workers, and shift money away from undergraduate instruction.

 The first step in stopping this process is saying “No” to new fees and demanding that the university starts representing its financial status in a clear and consistent manner.

-Robert Samuels is the president of the University Council ““ American Federation of Teachers, and a lecturer in UCLA’s writing program.
+Samuels is a lecturer in the writing programs and President of University Council ““ American Federation of Teachers.